djeada/Git-Notes/notes/08_observing_repository.md

-## Checking and Understanding Changes with Git
+## Checking and Understanding Changes in Git

 Git's powerful suite of commands offers an insightful look into your codebase's progression.
 By probing changes, tracking progress, identifying anomalies, and fostering effective collaboration becomes easier.